Did you know that 1 in 5 people in the UK suffer with an allergy?

 Whilst this is fantastic news for allergy sufferers, food preparation businesses could find this a daunting task to undertake so The UK Food Labelling Resource has prepared a series of webinars and a short, easy to understand guide to help you manage risk and implement the changes.

-As with other risk management processes in your businesses, allergens should be treated them same.
-This means you’ll need to complete a risk assessment, analysing your processes, looking for ways to prevent contamination and training employees.
+As with other risk management processes in your businesses, allergens should be treated the same.
+This means you’ll need to complete a risk assessment identifying any staff at particular risk, and then review the relevant Hazard Analysis Critical Control Point (HACCP) for your processes, looking for ways to prevent and/or control the risk of contamination.

-During a food inspection or audit, you’ll be expected to demonstrate how you’re complying with Natasha’s Law, as well as preventing cross-contamination.
+During any food inspection or audit from your Local Authority Environmental Health Professional, you’ll be expected to demonstrate how you’re complying with Natasha’s Law, as well as preventing cross-contamination.